 My vacuum cleaner bag (Hoover vacuum) smells terrible and stinks up the whole house when I vacuum.
 I tried several things to freshen it such as, a downy sheet, carpet fresh, a cotton ball soaked with perfume inside the bag, etc. Nothing has worked.
 I used to store the vacuum in my coat closet but it made the whole closet stink so I've moved it to the garage.
 I currently change the bag once a month and feel it would be too expensive to change it more often, so I'm asking for any advice to solve my dilemma.

 I have the same problem with a stinky vacuum, I am now on my 2nd one, and 2nd new house!
-I am actually starting to think that possibly the smell is coming from dog hair? possibly getting burned into the motor or something? my parents are having trouble with their vacuum all of a sudden and they got a dog about 6 months ago.
+I am actually starting to think that possibly the smell is coming from dog hair.
+The hair may be getting burned into the motor or something.
+My parents are having trouble with their vacuum all of a sudden and they got a dog about 6 months ago.
 Anyone else have this problem and have a dog?
-I've also done all the oils, scents and changing bags CONSTANTLY!
+I've also done all the oils, scents and changing bags.
 Nothing works!
-(01/30/2006)

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!